Interview with author Despena Zouzas

 Book Is Available On Amazon

 Q2.
-What were the key challenges you faced while writing ‘The Legacy Commencement’ book?
+What were the key challenges you faced while writing ‘The Final Wielder’ book?

 Q3.
 What books or authors have most influenced your own writing?